ashoksteelers12/CSCE315-PHP-Based-Website/README.md

 - Largest/Smallest
 - Random/Original (How it was in CSV)

+Warning: Though an example gallery test file is provided, it will not work, since the images are not stored here.
+It would be best to replace the images with your own image addresses.

 ### Search

 The search is located in search.php.
 It uses action.php for assistance in outputting the search keyword.
 The search allows one to be able to search for desired keywords throughout a website.
 It requires the input of the url for the particular page wanting to search on and the keyword.
 Warning: There are a few bugs in the search function involving regex, which does not allow it to completely work in extremely complex pages.